NEW: An American who survived the deadly attack describes her harrowing experience

 Why was the hotel targeted?

-Mongi Hamdi, head of the U.N. mission in Mali, said the diplomats’ meetings, which began Thursday, were a possible reason for the attack.
+Mongi Hamdi, head of the U.N. mission in Mali, said the diplomats’ meetings may be a likely reason why the hotel was targeted.

 “I think this attack has been perpetrated by negative forces, terrorists, who do not want to see peace in Mali,” Hamdi said.